 2. Enterprise-class features of the top Hadoop distributions

-From a features standpoint, the enterprise version of the Cloudera CDH distribution provides tools for operational management and reporting and for supporting business continuity.
+From a features standpoint, the enterprise version of Cloudera's existing CDH distribution provides tools for operational management and reporting, as well as supporting business continuity.
 This includes such items as configuration history and rollbacks, rolling updates and service restarts, and automated disaster recovery.
-MapR's enterprise offering provides tools to better manage and ensure the resiliency and reliability of data in Hadoop clusters, as well as multi-tenancy and high availability capabilities.
-Hortonworks provides proactive monitoring and maintenance with its HDP support subscriptions.
+The HDP distribution developed by Hortonworks offers proactive monitoring and maintenance, plus data governance and metadata management tools.
+The unified CDP offering will blend features from CDH and HDP, with some overlap on functionality to ease migrations, Cloudera said.

 While its cloud platform is AWS' primary calling card for Amazon EMR, it also offers tools for monitoring and managing clusters and enabling application and cluster interoperability as part of the Hadoop service.

-For example, Hortonworks has teamed up with other vendors and customers to launch a Data Governance Initiative for Hadoop, with an initial focus on a new Apache project called Atlas for managing shared metadata, data classification, auditing, and security and policy management for data protection.
-It's also working to integrate Atlas with Ranger, an open source security tool for enforcing data access policies.
+For example, before it was acquired by Cloudera, Hortonworks had teamed up with other vendors and customers to launch a Data Governance Initiative for Hadoop, with an initial focus on the Apache Atlas project for managing shared metadata, data classification, auditing and security and policy management for data protection.
+It also integrated Atlas with Apache Ranger, an open source security tool for enforcing data access policies.

 4. Support subscriptions for the top Hadoop distributions

 The bottom line: If support services are the source of added value from the vendor, the costs for the different support subscriptions should be aligned with customer expectations.
-Subscriptions providing one-hour or even 15-minute response times on a 24/7 basis with dedicated support staff will cost a lot more than 24-hour response time from a Web-based interface during business hours.
+Subscriptions providing one-hour or even 15-minute response times on a 24/7 basis with dedicated support staff will cost a lot more than 24-hour response time from a web-based interface during business hours.

 Hadoop and Kafka originators discuss streaming in big data applications